 - If the plan is not consensual in that at least one class of claims votes against the plan, the rules for cramdown (approval of a plan over an objection) are significantly weakened under SBRA.
 The absolute priority rule is abrogated and the court can confirm a plan over the objection of the debtor’s creditors, provided that the plan does not discriminate unfairly, and is fair and equitable, with respect to each class of claims or interests that is impaired under and has not accepted the plan.
 Under this provision, debts will no longer be required to be paid in full for business owners to retain ownership of the company.
 Instead, the owner will have to abide by a new formula that pays back the company’s projected disposable income over a period of three to five years.

 These new changes to the law are designed to help small business owners retain the company that they most likely founded or are actively managing.
-If you own or operate a small business and need financial guidance on how SBRA might benefit your company, the attorneys at YVSM are happy to consult with you on these and other financial matters.
+If you own or operate a small business and need financial guidance on how the SBRA might benefit your company, the Annapolis and Columbia bankruptcy attorneys at YVSM are happy to consult with you on these and other financial matters.